SNAP and SNAP Matching

 The federal government’s Supplemental Nutrition Assistance Program (SNAP) provides low-income households with electronic benefits that they can use to purchase eligible foods at most grocery stores and participating farmers’ markets.
 In the state of Oregon, these SNAP funds are administered through Oregon Trail Cards.
 The LO Farmers’ Market accepts Oregon Trail cards.
 Cardholders may purchase $1 tokens, which may be used in lieu of cash to purchase eligible goods at the Farmers’ Market.

-Through generous grants from Clackamas County Soil & Water Conservation District and Whole Foods Market, the LO Farmers’ Market offers a weekly match program of up to $10 per SNAP purchase.
+Through generous grants from Clackamas County Soil & Water Conservation District and sponsorship from Subway, the LO Farmers’ Market offers a weekly match program of up to $10 per SNAP purchase.
 This increases food access by up to $40 per month.

 How it Works: